Kōme Station

 Kōme Station (神目駅, Kōme-eki) is a passenger railway station located in the town of Kumenan, Kume District, Okayama Prefecture, Japan, operated by West Japan Railway Company (JR West).

 Lines

 Kōme Station is served by the Tsuyama Line, and is located 36.5 kilometers from the southern terminus of the line at Okayama.

 Station layout

-The station consists of one ground-level side platform serving a singe bi-directional track.
+The station consists of one ground-level side platform serving a single bi-directional track.
 It formerly had a second side platform, and the unused platform is left in situ.
 The station building is a gable-style wooden building that was rebuilt in 1998.
 The station is unattended.

 Adjacent stations

 History

 Kōme Station opened on December 21, 1898 with the opening of the Tsuyama Line.
 With the privatization of the Japan National Railways (JNR) on April 1, 1987, the station came under the aegis of the West Japan Railway Company.

 Passenger statistics

 In fiscal 2019, the station was used by an average of 65 passengers daily..